DanielCNichols/totspots-app/README.md

 ## Coming Soon

-These features are cxurrently in backlog and will be added in future iterations:
+These features are currently in backlog and will be added in future iterations:

 1. Administrative tools, including the ability to verify suggested venues before they are published and the ability to delete reviews that might be false or misleading